Particle with a Finite Potential#

 , the time-evolution operatorM

+and the number of steps and returns a list of arrays that include the snapshot of the wave-function at every time step.
 We also want to do an update of the update function so that the animation is slightly more informative.
 In particular, we are going to want to plot some information about the potential and energy of our state.
 Because our y-axis is currently probability (which is at most 1), we will need to rescale the energy (which can get large) so that everything sanely fits on the same axis.
-To do this, we are going to rescale all our energies by scale=max_value/energy
+To do this, we are going to rescale all our energies byscale=max_value/energy

-is the largest probability your wave-function gets (which we’ve already been calculating for animation) and energy
+is the largest probability your wave-function gets (which we’ve already been calculating for animation) andenergy

 is the energy of our initial wave-function, which you can compute (recall the energy doesn’t change as a function of time).